|On this page|

 Click the Copy to Points tool on the Modify tab.

 Select the source geometry you want to copy and press Enter.

 Select the target geometry on whose points to instantiate the source and press Enter.

 Transforming the copies

-If the points you copy geometry onto have any of a set of special attributes, Houdini will automatically apply them to the copied geometry.
+If the points you copy geometry onto have certain special attributes, Houdini will automatically apply the attributes to the copied geometry.
 For example, you can set the scale of each copy using

 pscale (uniform) or